memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 I have learned something new.
 How do I package my images?
 How do I make sure I don't brick the device?
 How do I share information between my bootloader and my application?
-Little by little all firmware engineers accumulate answers to those questions, and develop favored design patterns.
+Little by little all firmware engineers accumulate answers to those questions and develop favored design patterns.

 <!-- excerpt start -->
 In this post, I share the device firmware update architecture I would implement